 Dates for Starting Seeds Indoors in Southern Alberta

 Now that you have your supplies we get to the big question, when do we plant our seeds?
 I will share dates with you for when I start different varieties of seeds indoors for my zone 3 growing location in Alberta.
 Our last hard frost in the spring tends to be around the 3rd week in May but we often get one last light frost in early to mid June.
 I try to keep an eye on overnight forecasted low temperatures and cover sensitive plants during any dips near freezing.
-(Check out what plants are most sensitive and need to be covered here.)
+(Check out what plants are most sensitive and need to be covered.)

 It is important to realize that seeding dates can vary based on your lighting and growing environment.
 Adjust for how much sooner or later your last expected frost date is to make this list work for your location.
 (Find out frost dates for your location here.)
 Take notes on how your plants fare and whether you think it would be beneficial to start them sooner or later for next year.
 By doing this you will end up with your own perfected seeding dates.

-I have designed a printable garden journal to make keeping track of your garden notes much easier!
+I have designed a beautiful garden journal to make keeping track of your garden notes much easier!
 Simply fill in the blanks to keep track of your seedlings and all your other gardening notes.

 Seed packages often state how many weeks before the last frost you should start your seeds indoors.
 This is a great guideline, but something you will want to adjust depending how big you want the plants to be by the time you plant them outside and how quickly they grow in your house.
 This is especially the case for flowers.
 Professional greenhouses likely seed earlier than my dates, but they have more space to pot plants up as they grow.
 If you have less space you may need to seed a few weeks later so you plants don't outgrow their smaller pots prior to moving outdoors.